Trump pick for Fed says she does not want to harm investors

 Both picks are being viewed as efforts by Trump to influence Fed policy to lowering rates, which Trump for a year has contended are too high.

-Shelton served as an economic adviser to Trump’s transition team and has worked for the Atlas Network, a think that has been critical of the Fed’s monetary policy and has advocated a return to the gold standard, which would tie the value of the dollar to the value of gold.
+Shelton served as an economic adviser to Trump’s transition team and has worked for the Atlas Network, a think tank that has been critical of the Fed’s monetary policy and has advocated a return to the gold standard, which would tie the value of the dollar to the value of gold.

 Most economists see such a move as far-fetched in the current global economy, arguing that it would result in more and deeper recessions by limiting the Fed’s flexibility to fight downturns.